Chart Color Schemes

 East Geelong features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households comprise 63.2% of all households, including 25.9% couples with children, 27.1% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 36.8%, with lone person households at 30.9% and group households comprising 5.4%.
-The median household size is 2.3 people, smaller than the Rest of Vic. average of 2.4.
+Non-family households make up the remaining 36.8%, with lone person households at 30.9% and group households comprising 5.4%.
+The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households